-Our current executive management team includes a number of individuals who formed Targa in 2004 and several others who managed many of our businesses prior to acquisition by Targa.
+Our current executive management team includes a number of individuals who formed us in 2004, and several others who managed many of our businesses prior to acquisition by Targa.
 They possess a breadth and depth of experience working in the midstream energy business.
-Other officers and key operational, commercial and financial employees provide significant experience in the industry and with our assets and businesses.
+Other officers and key operational, commercial and financial employees have significant experience in the industry and with our assets and businesses.